 To proclaim Christ in our worship and in our community and make disciples of all generations

-- Please always keep to the government physical (social) distancing guidelines at all times while inside and outside the church.
-Remember this is still 2 metres without some additional control measures.
+- Please always keep to the Government physical (social) distancing guidelines while inside and outside the church.
+Remember this is still 2 metres without some additional control measures like a face covering.

-Latest advice from the Natonal Health Service
+Latest advice from the National Health Service

 Give A Little online offerings

-Click give a little to donate
+Click on the give a little button or use the QR code to donate

 Thank you for your support

 Non-Gift Aided offerings - please note that only donations below £30 can be used to claim extra money from HMRC under the Small Gift Scheme (GASDS).
-HMRC say the following: